 A late withdrawal from the university is permitted once during the student’s academic career.
 Any subsequent requests for a complete withdrawal from the university made after the published deadlines or a student requesting a late withdrawal from the university within one year of being reinstated or readmitted through the Admission and Academic Appeals Committee must obtain approval for the late withdrawal from a special faculty committee.
 Students considering withdrawal from the university are encouraged to consult with a staff member at Counseling Services.

-To be official, any withdrawal from the university must be cleared with the Registrar’s Office, Counseling Services, the student’s academic advisor, Student Housing Office, Financial Aid Office, Karrmann Library, Textbook Center and Cashier’s Office.
-All fees and assessments must be paid on all books returned to the library before an official clearance to withdraw can be given.
+To be official, any withdrawal from the university must be cleared with the Registrar’s Office.
+Students who are withdrawing from all classes should consult with Counseling Services, their academic advisor, Student Housing Office, Financial Aid Office, Karrmann Library, Textbook Center and Cashier’s Office.
+All rented books must be returned to the Textbook Center before withdrawing from classes.
+All materials from the university library must be returned and any fees and assessments must be paid.
 Specific directions concerning complete withdrawal from the university may be obtained by contacting the Registrar’s Office.